Skip to main content

 (): meltano.core.logging.console_log_formatter

-colors: False # also disables `rich` traceback formatting
+colors: false # also disables `rich` traceback formatting

-show_locals: False # disables local variable logging in tracebacks (which be very verbose and leak sensitive data)
+show_locals: false # disables local variable logging in tracebacks (which be very verbose and leak sensitive data)

 structured_locals: # log format for structured plain text logs WITH local variables